TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/RemoveTemporaryCacheFiles/Index.rst

 Go to "Important actions" and click "Clear all cache":

 .. figure:: ../../Images/Important-Actions-Clear-All-Cache.png
+   :class: with-shadow
+   :alt: Clear all Cache

-   :alt: The option "Clear all Cache" in the Install Tool.
+   The option "Clear all Cache" in the Install Tool.

 This method will remove all files from the folder :file:`typo3temp/Cache/Code/cache_core/`.